 Especially when I also had us doing a “side project” at the same time we worked on this one.

-Sitting around (literally) waiting for paint dry doesn’t set well with me.
+Sitting around (literally) waiting for the paint to dry doesn’t sit well with me.
 I had to do something in the waiting.
 So, I’ll share the other project later.